chakch/sam-handson/README.md

 ![alt text](images/next_step.png "Transcoder Architecture")

-Some time we need to sychronize the articles manually.
-To do this we are going to trigger the RSSreader function by a Http call.
+Sometimes, we need to sychronize the articles manually.
+To do this, we are going to trigger the RSSreader function by a Http call.

 - Create an http endpoint to trigger the RssReader function